Book of Resolutions: Welcoming the Migrant to the U.S.

 The Biblical and Theological Context

-Reflecting upon the Scriptures, we are reminded that United Methodists are a global church.
-In the United States, we may be descendants of economic immigrants or forced migrants, or we may have recently arrived in the US.
-We may have formal documents proving US citizenship, or we may be undocumented.
 Regardless of legal status or nationality, we are all connected through Christ to one another.
-Paul reminds us that when "one member suffers, all members suffer" as well (1 Corinthians 12:26).
+Paul reminds us that when “one part suffers, all the parts suffer” as well (1 Corinthians 12:26).
 The solidarity we share through Christ eliminates the boundaries and barriers which exclude and isolate.
 Therefore, the sojourners we are called to love are our brothers and sisters, our mothers and fathers, our sons and daughters; indeed, they are us.

-Throughout Scripture the people of God are called to love sojourners in our midst, treating them "as the citizen among you" and loving them as we do ourselves (Leviticus 19:33-34).
+Throughout Scripture the people of God are called to love sojourners in our midst, treating them “as if they were one of your citizens” and loving them as we do ourselves (Leviticus 19:33-34 NRSV).
 Love for the sojourner is birthed out of the shared experience the Israelites had as a people in sojourn searching for the Promised Land.
-The attitudes and actions required of God's people were to emanate from the reflection of their liberation from slavery by God's hand.
-As the people of God were liberated from oppression, they too were charged to be instruments of redemption in the lives of the most vulnerable in their midst-the sojourner (Exodus 22:21; 23:9; Leviticus 19:34; Deuteronomy 10:19; 16:12; 24:18, 22).
+The attitudes and actions required of God’s people were to emanate from the reflection of their liberation from slavery by God’s hand.
+As the people of God were liberated from oppression, they too were charged to be instruments of redemption in the lives of the most vulnerable in their midst-the sojourner (Exodus 22:21; 23:9; Leviticus 19:34; Deuteronomy 10:19; 16:12; 24:18, 22—all NRSV).

 In the New Testament, Jesus’ life begins as a refugee to Africa when he and his family flee to Egypt to escape Herod’s infanticide (Matthew 2:13-18).
 Jesus fully identifies with the sojourner to the point that to welcome the sojourner is to welcome Jesus himself (Matthew 25:35).
 Jesus teaches us to show special concern for the poor and oppressed who come to our land seeking survival and peace.